-Proper nutrition is an important component of your physical preparation towards joining the Army.
+Proper nutrition is an important component of your physical preparation for joining the Army.
 Eating the right foods will assist you in enhancing your performance at either the AC or AOSB.
-There is no direct diet that will increase your strength, power or your speed.
+There is no direct diet that will increase your strength, power, or your speed.
 However, an adequate diet allows you to train and perform at your best.

 WHAT IS YOUR FOOD MADE UP OF?

 The food we eat is composed of nutrients, water and dietary fibre.
 These can be broken into the following 7 essential components:

 - Carbohydrates – for energy